 For the purposes of these General Terms and Conditions of Donation are understood:

 (1) We provide the technical requirements for the use of our donation platform in accordance with the following provisions and to the extent described therein.

 (2) The data communication for this purpose is carried out by the donor through independent online access - such as via the web browser or a corresponding app.

 (3) The details regarding the process of the donation as well as the receipt of a donation receipt, if requested, are described in each case at a suitable place on the Internet pages of our donation platform.

-(4) Depending on whether the donor wishes to make a free donation - without a specific purpose beyond the topic of environmental protection - or wishes to link a purpose to his donation, the donor first makes the appropriate selection, checks the content of his promise of performance on the subsequent overview page, and completes the donation by clicking on the "Donate now subject to payment" button.
-Until the donation is completed, the donor can cancel the donation at any time by pressing the "Back" button as well as by closing the browser window.
+(4) Depending on whether the donor wishes to make a free donation - without a specific donation purpose beyond the topic of environmental protection - or wishes to link a donation purpose to their donation, the donor first makes the appropriate selection, checks the content of their pledge on the subsequent overview page and completes the donation by clicking on the "Donate now with obligation to pay" button.
+Until the donation is completed, the donor can cancel the donation at any time by clicking the "Back" button and closing the browser window.
 If the data has been successfully transmitted as part of the donation, the donor will immediately receive a confirmation by e-mail.
-This confirmation of receipt also represents an acceptance of the donation.
-Depending on the selection of the desired payment method (e.g.) PayPal, the donation will then be made directly by the donor or collected by Wilderness by direct debit.
+This confirmation of receipt also constitutes acceptance of the donation.
+Depending on the payment method selected (e.g. PayPal), the donation will then be made directly by the donor or collected by Wilderness by direct debit.

 (5) The donor receives a donation receipt ("donation confirmation") for his donation.
 Wilderness will send this within 21 days after the donation has been made.